hypercircletech/WooCommerce-Price-Update-Date/README.md

 ## Installation

-1. Download the plugin files.
+1. Visit the [Releases Page](https://github.com/hypercircletech/WooCommerce-Price-Update-Date/releases) to download the latest version.
-2. Upload the `wc-price-update-date` folder to the `/wp-content/plugins/` directory.
+2. Download the ZIP file of the plugin.
+3. Go to the WordPress dashboard and navigate to **Plugins > Add New > Upload Plugin**.
+4. Upload the ZIP file and click **Install Now**.
-3. Activate the plugin through the **Plugins** menu in WordPress.
+5. Activate the plugin through the **Plugins** menu in WordPress.

 ## Usage